-You simply can’t afford not to have a business website.
+You can’t afford not to have a business website.

 The problem is that many business owners are intimidated about setting up their own websites.

 We’re here to put your minds at ease.

 Here are 6 steps to create a business website: